NeverDecaf/MangaTosho/README.md

 All colors will fade based on the amount of time since the last update.
 The darker the color the longer the time.
 A light green or red will likely fix itself over time but a darker one indicates a permanent problem.

 #### Supported sites (likely outdated):
-- mangakakalot
-- mangastream
-- mangawindow
-- mangapark
-- mangapanda
 - mangareader
+- mangadex
+- dynasty-scans
 - kissmanga
-- dynasty-scans
 - mangahere
+- mangawindow
 - mangaseeonline
+- mangakakalot
+- readms
+- mangapark
-- batoto
+- mangapanda
 - exhentai

 ###### Known Bugs